-Students wishing to be considered for a limited number of graduate assistantships for the academic year beginning in the fall semester must have their completed application package to the Office of Graduate Studies no later than February 15.
+Students wishing to be considered for a limited number of graduate assistantships for the academic year beginning in the fall semester must have their completed application package to The Graduate Studies Office no later than February 15.
 All applications for admission reviewed after this date will be considered if space is available, or will be placed in consideration for the next term.